ruitaiS/capstone-1/README.md

 [1] "userId"    "movieId"   "rating"    "timestamp" "title"     "genres"
 ```

-Template code provided by the EdX team splits the data into a main dataset $\mathcal{D}$ of 9,000,055 entries and a final holdout test set $\mathcal{F}$ of 999,999 entries to be used exclusively for a final error calculation at the end of the project.
-The goal is to train a machine learning model on the records in the main dataset which can predict the values in the `rating` column of the final holdout set, using the other column values as predictor variables.
+Template code provided by the EdX team splits the data into a main dataset of 9,000,055 entries and a final holdout test set of 999,999 entries to be used exclusively for a final error calculation at the end of the project.
+The goal is to train a machine learning model on the records in the main dataset which can predict values in the `rating` column of the final holdout set, using the other column values as predictor variables.
 The root mean squared error function was used as a metric for the predictive power of the algorithm, with a target RMSE of less than 0.86490.

 ```
 > nrow(edx)